intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

-ROHD allows us to describe the LRU allocation algorithm recursively in hardware as well because it enables us to generate hardware recursively for the tree.
+ROHD allows us to describe the LRU allocation algorithm recursively in hardware as well because it enables us to generate hardware recursively for a PLRU tree of an arbitrary number of ways.

-In the hardware algorithm below, we see that we pass in a bitvector in the form of `Logic` and again split on the middle element of the vector (line 5).
-Instead of a ternary operation (lines 4-6 of the software algorithm above), we can use a `mux` (line 8 below) on the middle element value to return the result of the left recursion or right recursion.
+In the hardware algorithm below, we see that we pass in a bitvector in the form of `Logic` and again split on the middle element of the vector (line 5 below).
+Instead of a ternary operation (lines 4-6 of the software algorithm above), we can use a multiplexor or `mux` (line 8 below) on the middle element value to return the result of the left recursion or right recursion.
 At the leaf (line 7), we can `mux` on the node to return the left element in case of a '1' otherwise the right element.

 ```dart
  1 Logic allocPLRU(Logic v, {int base = 0, int sz = 0}) {